canonical/k8s-snap/docs/src/snap/howto/proxy.md

-# Configuring proxy settings for K8s
+# Configure proxy settings for K8s

 Canonical Kubernetes packages a number of utilities (eg curl, helm) which need to fetch resources they expect to find on the internet.
 In a constrained